Nucleus and Postperihelion Activity of Interstellar Object 3I/ATLAS Observed by Hubble Space Telescope: Discussion

 Here $\kappa$ is the collimation coefficient of activity, with a lower bound of 0 indicating an isotropic scenario and an upper bound of 1 corresponding to perfectly collimated outgassing, $\mathscr{U}_{\rm gas}$ is the relative molecular mass of the dominant outgassing substance, $\mathfrak{m}_{\rm u} = 1.66 \times 10^{-27}$ kg is the atomic mass constant, $\rho_{\rm n} = 0.5$ g cm$^{-3}$ is the assumed bulk density of the nucleus \citep[][and citations therein]{2019SSRv..215...29G}, $Q_{\rm gas}$ and $v_{\rm gas}$ are, respectively, the molecular production rate and the outflow speed of the dominant outgassing substance.
 The three terms inside the parentheses in Equation \eqref{eq:Rnuc_NG} are functions of heliocentric distance, while the others are constants or treated as such for simplicity.

-We evaluated the nongravitational effect of 3I around the time of perihelion when its outgassing activity and the resulting nongravitational acceleration were most pronounced.
+We evaluated the nongravitational effect of 3I around the time of perihelion when its outgassing activity and the resulting nongravitational acceleration were most pronounced as a consequence of momentum conservation.
+The benefit of picking an epoch around perihelion is that the dominance of water production in the outgassing activity of 3I over other sublimating species, including CO$_{2}$, allowed us to safely neglect contributions from these various substances, which can no longer be omitted at greater heliocentric distances.
 At $r_{\rm H} = 1.401$ au, the interstellar object exhibited significant water production at a rate of $Q_{\rm gas} = \left(3.2 \pm 1.0 \right) \times 10^{29}$ s$^{-1}$, which subsequently declined during the outbound leg \citep{2025arXiv251222354C}. \footnote{At the time of writing, \citet{2026arXiv260115443T} reported water production rates up to an order of magnitude lower than \citet{2025arXiv251222354C}, despite using the same dataset.
 While this difference deserves to be investigated, applying the correlation from \citet{2008LPICo1405.8046J} to the near-perihelion magnitudes of 3I reported by \citet{2025arXiv251025035Z} yielded water production rates of 3I in good agreement with \citet{2025arXiv251222354C} at similar heliocentric distances, albeit preperihelion, and so we do not adopt the results of \citet{2026arXiv260115443T}. } Setting $\mathscr{U}_{\rm gas} = 18$ for water, $\kappa = 0.5$ to approximate hemispherical emission, and adopting the empirical law for outflow speed of gas from \citet{1993Icar..105..235C} yielding $v_{\rm gas} \approx 0.7$ km s$^{-1}$, we obtained the nucleus radius of 3I from Equation \eqref{eq:Rnuc_NG} to be $1.5 \pm 0.1 $ km, in excellent agreement with our results in Section \ref{ssec:nuc_ext} via the nucleus extraction technique, thereby solidifying our nucleus size estimate.